ros-workshop/sensor-integration/README.md

 # Sensor Integration

-In this session, we look into modeling simulated robots and integrate sensors like LiDAR and Inertial Measurement Unit (IMU) to make a mobile-robot move from one place to another.
+In this session, we work with a simulated mobile robot to integrate sensors such as lidar and an Inertial Measurement Unit (IMU).
+At the end of this session you'll have a simulated mobile robot driving around.

+Using 3D simulators such as [Gazebo](https://gazebosim.org), we can attach simulated sensors to simulated robots to visualise their sensor data and evaluate different robot algorithms and behaviours.

 ## Preparation
-To complete this workshop you will need to have the following applications installed
+To complete this session you will need to have the following packages installed:
 ```bash
 sudo apt install liburdfdom-tools
 sudo apt install ros-$ROS_DISTRO-tf2-tools